timunie/Ava-ApiTests/website/docs/M_Avalonia_Controls_Templates_IRecyclingDataTemplate_Build.md

 #### Return Value
 <a href="T_Avalonia_Controls_Control">Control</a>
+The *existing* control if supplied and applicable to *data*, otherwise a new control or null.

+## Remarks
-The *existing* control if supplied and applicable to *data*, otherwise a new control or null.The caller should ensure that any control passed to *existing* originated from the same data template.
+The caller should ensure that any control passed to *existing* originated from the same data template.

 ## See Also